Switchgear: Oil

 Oil circuit breakers rely upon the vaporization of some of the oil to blast a jet of oil along the arc's path.
 The vapor released by the arcing consists of hydrogen gas.

 Mineral oil has better insulating properties than air.
 Whenever there is a separation of current-carrying contacts in the oil, the arc in the circuit breaker is initialized at the moment of separation of contacts, and due to this arc the oil is vaporized and decomposed to mostly hydrogen gas and ultimately creates a hydrogen bubble around the electric arc.
 This highly compressed gas bubble around the turn prevents the re-striking of the arc after the current reaches zero crossing of the cycle.
 The oil circuit breaker is one of the oldest types of circuit breakers.

 Air

 Air circuit breakers may use compressed air (puff) or the magnetic force of the arc itself to elongate the arc.
 As the length of the sustainable arc is dependent on the available voltage, the elongated arc will eventually exhaust itself.
 Alternatively, the contacts are rapidly swung into a small sealed chamber, the escaping of the displaced air thus blowing out the arc.

 Circuit breakers are usually able to terminate all current flow very quickly: typically between 30 ms and 150 ms depending upon the age and construction of the device.

 Gas

-Gas (SF_{6}) circuit breakers sometimes stretch the arc using a magnetic field, and then rely upon the dielectric strength of the SF_{6} gas to quench the stretched arc.
+Gas circuit breakers sometimes stretch the arc using a magnetic field, and then rely upon the dielectric strength of gasses like SF_{6} to quench the stretched arc.